tyjhart/flowanalyzer/README.md

 - 2 CPU Cores
 - 90GB HDD space

+The following versions of Ubuntu Server have been tested and verified to work with the [installation](./Install/README.md) script:

+- 16.04 LTS
+- 16.10

 This will work for a proof of concept installation or for very small networks.
 Additional Elasticsearch nodes will greatly increase performance and reliability in case of node failure.